Bob Parsons: Early life and education

 The University of Baltimore conferred an honorary Doctor of Humane Letters degree on May 21, 2008.

 Parsons Technology

 In 1984, he founded Parsons Technology in Cedar Rapids, Iowa, and began selling MoneyCounts, a home accounting program.
-In late 1987, Parsons was able to quit his job and focus completely on selling and overseeing growth of MoneyCounts.
 Eventually, Parsons Technology grew to be a 1,000-employee, privately held company.
 On September 27, 1994, Parsons completed the sale of Parsons Technology to Intuit, Inc. for $64 million.

 GoDaddy

 Parsons founded the Internet domain registrar and Web hosting company GoDaddy in 1997.
 In July 2011, Parsons sold approximately 70 percent of GoDaddy to a private equity consortium led by KKR & Co.
 L.P. and Silver Lake, and resigned his position as CEO.
 In June 2014, Parsons stepped down from his position as Executive Chairman.
 Parsons announced he would be fully stepping away from GoDaddy in October 2018, relinquishing his board seat.